 Autonomous networks and systems based on AI and ML mechanisms combined with cyber physical security allowing to cope with the growing complexity and scale of operations.
 AI systems will enable intrusion/anomaly detection and effectively counteract distributed denial of service attacks coming from millions of hacked devcesNetworks must be EMF-aware in order to allow deployment in areas with challenging EMF limits despite the operation in new additional spectrum bands and network densification.

+Global view: UN Sustainable Development Goals